UMAprotocol/UMIPs/UMIPs/umip-24.md

 5) Repeat steps 1 through 4 with “uniswap” in place of “sushiswap” in the GET request
 6) Divide the sushiswap TVL by the uniswapTVL and multiply by 10 USD to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier

 At current TVL values, Uniswap has a higher TVL than SushiSwap.
-The scale factor of 10 USD is used to keep the value of TVL_SUSHI_UNI_RATIO above 1 USD while  still being directly proportional to the ratuio of TVL between the protocols.
+The scale factor of 10 USD is used to keep the value of TVL_SUSHI_UNI_RATIO above 1 USD while  still being directly proportional to the ratio of TVL between the protocols.

 ## Backup Calculation of DeFiPulseTVL_ALL

-In the case that the the value from DeFi Pulse for DeFiPulseTVL_ALL at expiration is determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurment of DeFiPulseTVL_ALL.
+In the case that the the value from DeFi Pulse for DeFiPulseTVL_ALL at expiration is determined to differ from broad market consensus, the following is an example of how voters could arrive at a backup measurement of DeFiPulseTVL_ALL.

 1) Gather all DeFiPulseTVL_ALL values from timestamps corresponding to the day the synthetic token expires